clydejallorina/TromboneChampDiffCalc/README.md

 This script is a rough test on how viable is it to automatically determine difficulty of custom Trombone Champ charts.

+This is being used to calculate chart difficulty in [TootTally](https://toottally.com/)

 ## Background

 As this is going to be calculations for overall difficulty, I think the focus of this system would be on the peaks of difficulty of a chart, and as such the system I have in mind would be designed around the idea that the difficulty of a chart would be more or less determined by its hardest portions.
 A lot of ideas for this comes from Xexxar's rework of osu!'s Star Rating and PP system in 2021 which I believe is quite close to quantifying difficulty in rhythm properly: https://github.com/ppy/osu/pull/14395